sympower/dt-data-load-tool/docs/website/docs/running-in-production/running.md

 such status.
 By default, **an exception is raised** and on the first failed job, the load package will be aborted with `LoadClientJobFailed` (terminal exception).
 Such a package will be completed but its load id is not added to the `_dlt_loads` table.
 All the jobs that were running in parallel are completed before raising.
-The dlt state, if present, will not be visible to `dlt`.
+The data_load_tool state, if present, will not be visible to `data_load_tool`.
 Here is an example `config.toml` to disable this behavior:

 ```toml